-Animals have proven to be effective in helping individual who suffering from stress, depression, anxiety and another emotional issues.
+Animals have proven to be effective in helping an individual who suffers from stress, depression, anxiety, and other emotional issues.
 In fact, just being near a pet or stroking its fur is proven to reduce stress and lower blood pressure.

 Owners’ social needs can be met too, with an animal giving them a reason to leave the house, either for walks or for routine veterinary care, when they might not otherwise want to see people.
 There are also other benefits of having an emotional support animal.

 Of course, there are also certain responsibilities that come with having a pet, so pet ownership might not be for everyone.

 Even though an Emotional Support Animal is classified as more than just a pet, it still has the same financial and health needs that any normal pet would.
 This is why it’s very important to consider every aspect of pet ownership before making the decision.

 The main factor is usually the financial commitment that comes with pets, particularly if someone is considering getting a new pet to be their Emotional Support Animal.

 While adopting from a shelter will always be cheaper than buying a pedigree animal, there will still be a donation required to cover some of the shelter’s costs.
 All of the initial equipment will be needed, such as food and water bowls, beds, carrying cases, exercise equipment and more, plus potential owners need to budget for replacing these items as and when they wear out.
 There’s also food, regular veterinary care like check-ups and vaccinations, neutering if getting a kitten or a puppy, as well as any ad-hoc or emergency veterinary care in the future.

 The personality of the animal in question also needs to be considered, as they all have different temperaments.
 Just as some animals aren’t suitable pets for certain people or situations, not all are suitable for becoming an Emotional Support Animal.